1,000+ Opportunities

 org Becca Perry at bperry@oregoncf. org Collins is a family foundation making a long-term commitment to an equitable and just future for Oregon’s lands and people.
 The latest news about our grantees, grantmaking, and partnerships across Oregon.

-Based on current listing details, eligibility includes: Nonprofits serving immigrants and refugees in Oregon.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits serving immigrants and refugees in Oregon.
+Confirm the full requirements in the official notice before applying.